Thin Lizzy tour 1970

 Tim Creedan - drums

-Orphange was formed by Phil Lynott and Brian Downey in Late 1969, when Downey bumped into Lynott and they decided to form a band.
+during summer 1969, when Downey bumped into Lynott and they decided to form a band.
 Downey suggested contacting Pat Quigley to play bass and he agreed to join, also suggesting lead guitarist Joe Staunton, who also joined.

 Thanks to John H Warburg

-691126 Parnell Hall Dublin, Ireland Orphanage gig
+691126 Parnell Hall Dublin, Ireland

-69 75 Student Club Dublin, Ireland Orphanage gig on saturday
+69 Student Club Cork, Ireland Saturday

-69 Kilkenny, Ireland Orphanage gig on wednesday
+69 Kilkenny, Ireland Wednesday

-69 Dublin, Ireland Orphanage gig on sunday
+69 Dublin, Ireland Sunday

 Jon Hojes memorial dance